 This will be the SBCI’s second major risk-sharing programme.
-We are delighted to be working with the Department of Finance, the Department of Business Enterprise and Innovation and the Department of Agriculture, Food and the Marine to implement this scheme.
+We are delighted to be working with the Department of Finance, the Department of Enterprise, Trade and Employment and the Department of Agriculture, Food and the Marine to implement this scheme.
 We are also excited to be working with the European Investment Fund, which is expected to support the SBCI in this scheme.

 It is undoubtedly a challenging time for Ireland’s SMEs as we enter 2018 and move closer to the point where Brexit becomes a reality.

 But we are confident that, powered by the strong performance of the domestic economy and the innate skills and know-how that Irish SMEs have nurtured and developed, our SME sector can meet these challenges.